ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    Note the ``as Set`` in the export list.
 Adding this feature to the proposal would be easy, at the risk of further complicating export items.

-J. Anonymous modules are written by omitting the module name:
+#.
+Anonymous modules are written by omitting the module name:
    ``import module (x, y) where ...``.
 An earlier version of this proposal denoted an anonymous module by using an ``_``: ``import module _ (x, y) where``.
 After seeing the suggestion, I have a mild preference for the "omit module name" version,